 Chatsworth – the parkland, woods, farmyard, gardens and car parks are open on various days throughout the winter.
 You must pre-book your ticket for any of the car parks, the garden, the farmyard and the House.
 Same day tickets are sometimes available.
 The Farm Shop at Pilsley is open.
 Sadly, the House remains closed, however, Garden tickets are discounted until 4th March.

 Hardwick Hall – house, garden and parklands are now all open.
 The restaurant is serving a selection of takeaway meals.
 You must book in advance.
 Hours are limited. the Hall and shop are closed.

 Calke Abbey – gardens and parklands are open.
-You must book in advance
+You are recommended to book in advance

 Clumber Park – parkland, pleasure grounds, walled kitchen garden and toilets are open. the Woodland Play Area, Discovery Centre and Garden Tea House remain closed.
 You must book in advance

 Lyme Hall – The garden and parkland are open but the House and shop are closed.
 You must book at least a day in advance.